Ron Naaman: Spin-Dependent Electron Transport in Chiral Molecules

 When an electron passes through chiral molecules, a specific spin is preferred over the other.
 The preferred spin depends on the chirality of the molecule, meaning, for a certain enantiomer, the preferred spin polarization is parallel to the electron's momentum, while for the other enantiomer, the preferred polarization is anti-parallel to the electron's momentum.
 This effect is known as "Chirality-Induced Spin Selectivity" (CISS).

-Naaman's group established that the interaction between chiral molecules is spin dependent.
+Naaman’s group discovered this effect in 1999 and established that the interaction between chiral molecules is spin dependent.
 This finding explains the high enantioselectivity in nature.
 The CISS effect was found to enhancing the production of hydrogen in oxygen evolution reaction and to enable efficient oxygen reduction reaction that occurs in respiration and in fuel cells.

 Due to this effect, chiral organic molecules can act as spin filters.
-Naaman's group discovered this effect, published it in 1999, and has since studied the spin polarization properties of various chiral molecules using diverse techniques, including Atomic Force Microscopy (AFM) to measure conductivity with a magnetic electrode (mc-AFM) at room temperature.
+Naaman’s group studied the spin polarization properties of various chiral molecules using diverse techniques, including Atomic Force Microscopy (AFM) to measure conductivity with a magnetic electrode (mc-AFM) at room temperature.
 This method senses spin selectivity in nanoscale structures, including the effect generated at the interface between chiral materials and the ferromagnetic material used for spin analysis.

 The spin polarization measured with mc-AFM is reflected in the ratio of currents for two different magnetic configurations (up and down) at a certain voltage or as a relative percentage of spin polarization.
 It is important to understand whether the current-voltage dependence exists in the nonlinear region, thus providing insight into the sensitivity of mc-AFM to spin selectivity in conduction.

 Naaman and his group observed spin polarization in the range of 85 to 90 percent in various systems, including supramolecular systems based on chiral and achiral molecules (derivatives of coronene bisimide and porphyrin) at room temperature.
 This measurement was conducted on the cross-sectional surface of a nanofiber.